Kynda/TimeKeeper-api/README.md

 ### Installation

-1. `database_installer.sql` contains the create table query for the one table that TimeKeeper uses.
+1. Run `composer install` to install all dependencies.
-2. Rename `config.example.php` to `config.php` and fill in the empty fields.
+2. Copy `src/environment.example.php` to `src/example.php` and fill in the
+   missing database constants.
-3. Run `composer install` to install the dependencies.
+3. Run `composer doctrine migrations:migrate` to install the database tables.

-4. Run `composer start` to fire up the development server.
+You can now run `composer start` to start the internal PHP development server.

 ### Testing